UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 ---

-In this section we will explore two useful pandas functions for reshaping our data that can be handy to convert it into tidy data.
+In this section, we will explore two useful pandas functions for reshaping our data that can be handy to convert it into tidy data.

   - <a href="https://pandas.pydata.org/docs/reference/api/pandas.melt.html" target="_blank">`.melt()`</a>